 The main task of the National Institute of Economic Research is to produce analyses, forecasts and medium-term calculations of trends in Sweden's public finances that contain appropriate and reliable data for decision-making.
+The National Institute of Economic Research also makes environmental economic analyses.
 The Institute's tasks also include development of models and methods.
-In addition to the official statistics, the institute's publications include the Business Tendency Survey Enterprises and Households.
+In addition to the official statistics, the institute's publications include among others the Business Tendency Survey.